 by Ilaria Sponda

-Jesús Crespo is a visual artist from Madrid and currently based in London.
-His work thrives on the energy put in the artistic gesture and the relationship between metamorphosis, dissolution and extrapolation of images.
+Jesús Crespo is a visual artist from Madrid, currently based in London.
+His work thrives on the energy put into the artistic gesture and the relationship between the metamorphosis, dissolution and extrapolation of images.
 Ambiguity is a constant in his paintings: a territory where painting becomes transformative and performative, never fixed, yet always in the process of becoming.

 Jesús finished his studies in London, at Camberwell College of Arts, in 2016 and holds an MA in Investigation, Art and Creation from Universidad Complutense de Madrid.
 His work has been exhibited in different cities such as London, Lisbon, Paris, Madrid, Barcelona, and Antwerp.